emaanqillawala/DS-2002-ETL-Project/API information.md

+# All of this information is from henrygd's NCAA API found on his Github page.

 # NCAA API

 Free API to return consumable data from ncaa.com.
 Works with scores, stats, rankings, standings, schedules, and history.